yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 [Morph](https://github.com/Morph1984) has been working hard on implementing much needed fixes in yuzu's file system emulation.
 In this particular case, [improving the accuracy of CreateFile](https://github.com/yuzu-emu/yuzu/pull/6265) fixes the saving and loading issues Snap was experiencing.
-Turns out, the error codes of conditions like “parent directory doesn’t exist” or “path already exists” were incorrect, causing havoc in the file system emulation.
+Unexpectedly, the error codes of conditions like “parent directory doesn’t exist” or “path already exists” were incorrect, causing havoc in the file system emulation.

 Snap also revealed flaws in our touch screen gesture emulation.
 Thanks to work done by [german77](https://github.com/yuzu-emu/yuzu/pull/6275), yuzu [now properly supports multiple fingers](https://github.com/yuzu-emu/yuzu/pull/6267).